 POINT-SHUFFLING: Occurs when someone feels they are being cornered to answer highly specific questions.
 It is a rapid-fire way to escape the questions where Broad-Brushing is a more ‘curved’ way out.
 Once removed from the “line of fire” of questions by Point-Shuffling, the person can ease into other tactical forms such as Broad-Brushing, Throttle-Loguing, or Understate-Exaggerate.

 REASON-RIFLING: This is the infamous “excuse machine” that happens when pressures are mounting towards this person.
 They will quickly find nothing but rapid-fire reasons they are viewed or perceived as having failed or not met expectations.
 There is always a reason it ended up this way right?

 INTELLECTUAL BULLYING: This is when someone uses many factual or statistical “fragments” as necessary to overwhelm someone by casting themselves as the obvious foundation for which to make claims and speak of facts and truths.
 This tactic will extinguish any attempt to think or believe counter to this person’s view.
-Or, it serves to take way the chance for those that see this happening from countering it because of the alleged reliability of so many facts, figures and statistics (real or not).
+Or, it serves to take away the chance for those that see this happening from countering it because of the alleged reliability of so many facts, figures, and statistics (real or not.)
 In other words, it can overwhelm the audience.
-And it everyone else agrees by virtue of not speaking up, it falls into the category of groupthink and the Abilene paradox.
+And if everyone else agrees by virtue of not speaking up, it falls into the category of groupthink and the Abilene paradox.